Features

 For email management, the first thing to do will be to go through your service, and find all of the emails with large attachments.
 1,000MB = 1GB.
 Links to large file downloads do not count, but the actual file(s) attached to the email will count.
 Make notes of everything in the email that has the large files, and delete them.
 Also, if you have a lot of emails from someone that no longer writes you, then it might make sense to delete those emails.
 While not as intensive as the attachment emails, every little bit will help if you are strapped for space.
 After that, it would be time to look into your Inbox.
 If you have hudnreds or thousands of emails, than those will definitely take up space.
 Clean out your inbox.
 If you need to, go scorched earth, and delete everything in your inbox.
 I would then contact the people that are most important, and informed them that you had to clean out your inbox.
 If they are missing anything from you, then they could write again.
 Go to your SPAM, and Junk folder, do a scan over the subject, and delete all of those emails that is actually SPAM.
 Needless to say, you don’t want those emails.
 Last, Empty (or Purge) your trash folder.
 This will make all of the deletions you did final, and that should go a long way in freeing up your email account.

 For websites, you will be using WordPress.
-Remove any users you don’t want access with your WordPress Site.
+Remove any users you don’t want access with your WordPress site’s backend.
 Delete any images you don’t use for your website.
 Once you done that, you would want to delete any templates or plugins from your site that you don’t use.
 While note as intensive as email, it will still go a long way.
 You can always go to Services > Internet > Web.ka to see how much space you are using.